mprimi/notes/content/topics/monopoly-ouropoly/notes.md

 🌐[License](TODO)

 <!--
 This presentation is open-source.
-You can find it on my website.
-You can remix it, change it, re-record it, re-release it.
+Feel free to remix it, change it, re-record it, re-release it.

-Seeing this message shared is the most important thing.
-I don't care about credits.

 -->